hasktorch/hasktorch/hasktorch/doc/06-linear-regression.md

 section, the graph is constructed automatically as pure functional ops are applied, given a context of a set of independent variables.

-The `init` variable is initialized as a `Linear` type (defined in `Torch.NN`) using `sample` which randomly initializes a `Linear` value.

-`Linear` is a built-in ADT implementing the `Parameterized` typeclass and representing a fully connected linear layer, equivalent to linear regression when no hidden layers are present.

-`init` is passed into the `Torch.Optim.foldLoop`[^fold-loop] as the state variable.

-A new list of `Parameter` values is passed back from `Torch.Optim.runStep`{.haskell .identifier} (which calls `grad` to retrieve gradients, given a loss function, learning rate, and optimizer) and the typeclass function `replaceParameters` is used to update the model at each iteration.

-Initialization is discussed in more detail in the following section

 ## Weight Initialization

 Random initialization of weights is not a pure function since two random initializations return different values.
-Initialization occurs by calling the `Torch.NN.sample`{.haskell .identifier} function for an ADT (`spec`) implementing the `Torch.NN.Randomizable` typeclass:
+Initialization occurs by calling the `Torch.NN.sample` function for an ADT implementing the `Torch.NN.Randomizable` typeclass:

 ```haskell
 class Randomizable spec f | spec -> f where